Siteimprove/alfa/docs/development.md

 - Builds and tests on Ubuntu + Windows, Node.js 22 / 24 / 26
 - Steps: build, test, coverage, knip, structure validation, API extraction

 `release.yml` is human-triggered only.
-Never run it from automation; never use the `publish` action.
+Never run it from automation; never use the `publish` action directly.

 Reusable actions in `.github/actions/`: `setup`, `coverage`, `documentation`, `dependency-graphs`.